Alloy Artifacts

 In 1951 W. Daugherty of Utica Tool filed a patent for a new method of making tongue-and-groove pliers.
 At this time the original Manning 1934 patent #1,950,362 for tongue-and-groove pliers had only recently expired, and Utica was interested in adding pliers of this type to its product line.
 The Utica patent was issued in 1952 as patent #2,622,464.

-Daugherty's patent describes a method for directly forging the curved ribs of the tongue-and-groove design, so that no machining needs to be done to the forged surfaces.
+Daugherty's patent describes a method for directly forging the curved ribs of the tongue-and-groove design, so that no machining was required for the forged surfaces.
 As the patent document explains, avoiding the need for machining preserves the grain structure established by the forging process, and this results in greater strength and less likelihood of cracking.

 The Utica patent was an important second-generation improvement on the original tongue-and-groove design.
 The use of the forging method potentially lowered the cost of production for the pliers, at least for companies with the expertise to create precision forging dies.